arinal/forex-mtl/README.md

 The scheduler to update the cache is implemented using `fs2` [here](https://github.com/arinal/forex-mtl/blob/master/src/main/scala/forex/app/stream/updater/package.scala).

 ## Code practices and structures

 The initiator of this project used typelevel stacks and aimed to be more functional scala way.
 Aligned with this initiative, this project tries to follow functional programming principles by avoiding side effects and impurity.
-Every impure statement will be wrapped inside a container, like `IO` or generic `F[_]`.
+Every impure expression will be wrapped inside an `IO` construct.

 Forex structures the packages based on hexagonal architecture.